bsdnoobz/opencv-code/opencv-qt-integration-1/README.md

 Known Issues
 ------------

-The code using relative path to locate the input image:
+In `ImageViewer.cpp`, the code using relative path to locate the input image:

     img = cv::imread("../assets/flughahn.jpg");